Ly$\alpha$ emission in galaxies at $z\simeq5-6$: new insight from JWST into the statistical distributions of Ly$\alpha$ properties at the end of reionization: Discussion

 Among the $24$ photometric redshift selected galaxies around JADES-GS-z8.5-LAE, two have already been spectroscopically confirmed.
 JADES-GS+53.18354-27.77014 has spectroscopic redshift measured from the FRESCO dataset \citep{Oesch2023}.
 The resolved [O~{ III}]~$\lambda4959$ and [O~{ III}]~$\lambda5007$ doublet is detected in the NIRCam F444W grism spectrum obtained by the FRESCO survey, and the spectroscopic redshift measured for this galaxy is $z_{\rm spec}=8.385$ (Sun et al. in prep.).
 This galaxy is the brightest source among the above $24$ objects around JADES-GS-z8.5-LAE, with $H_{150}=27.5$ and M$_{\rm UV}=-19.7$.
 In physical distance, JADES-GS+53.18354-27.77014 is $2.9$~pMpc away from JADES-GS-z8.5-LAE, likely outside of any bubble that exists around the Ly$\alpha$ emitter.
 JADES-GS+53.16447-27.80218 is another galaxy with spectroscopic observation around JADES-GS-z8.5-LAE.
 It was observed with NIRSpec in the JADES program 1210, and the spectroscopic measurements were presented in \citet{Bunker2023b}.
 [O~{ III}] and H$\beta$ emission lines of this galaxy are detected from the NIRSpec spectrum, revealing a spectroscopic redshift $z_{\rm spec}=8.473$.
 This object has $H_{150}=28.5$ and M$_{\rm UV}=-18.7$ and is only $0.7$~pMpc away from JADES-GS-z8.5-LAE, much closer than the other spectroscopically confirmed source.
 Deep spectroscopic follow-up of the other 22 photometric sources should better characterize the overdensity around JADES-GS-z8.5-LAE.
 If the bubble is large, we would expect additional sources to show Ly$\alpha$ with small velocity offsets.
-A more detailed analysis of the overdensity and the ionized bubble around JADES-GS-z8.5-LAE will be presented in a companion paper by Witstok et al. (in prep.).
+A separate analysis of the overdensity and the ionized bubble around JADES-GS-z8.5-LAE is presented in \citet{Witstok2024b}.